 4. Go Shopping

-Even in smaller towns in Iceland, you’ll likely stumble upon souvenir shops, local wool boutiques, or even a gas station brimming with Icelandic goodies.
+Even in smaller Icelandic towns you’ll usually find a souvenir shop, a local wool boutique, or at minimum a well-stocked petrol station with Icelandic goodies worth browsing.

 Shopping in Reykjavík

-From tourist shops to unique Icelandic souvenir stores, Laugavegur is the main shopping thoroughfare you won’t want to miss.
+From tourist shops to genuinely unique Icelandic souvenir stores, Laugavegur is the main shopping street you shouldn’t miss.

-A visit to the Kringlan shopping mall, a beloved local hangout close to downtown, offers a taste of daily life in Iceland.
+The Kringlan shopping mall, popular with locals and conveniently close to downtown, gives you a real sense of everyday life in Iceland.

 5. Indulge in a Geothermal Pool

-Bad weather presents an ideal reason to relax in a local geothermal pool or spa.
+Bad weather is honestly the best excuse to slip into a geothermal pool or spa.

 Pools in Reykjavík